innoveworkshop/bom-checklist-pocketpc/README.md

-# BOM Checklist
+# Production Assistant

-A simple application to create checklists and other minor things related to BOMs for production.
+A simple application to create checklists, notes and other minor things related to production.
 This is a tool created to make our life easier at [Innove Workshop](http://innoveworkshop.com/).

 ![Windows version](https://i.imgur.com/ZTdA55Z.png)